The V That Changed the Game: How Ford Branded Its First V8 and Why It Still Matters Today

 At the time, an eight-cylinder engine was unheard of in an affordable car.
 Competitors were still pushing four- and six-cylinder models.
 But Henry Ford, never one to play by the rules, made a bold call: mass-produce a V8 and make it available to the everyday buyer.

-It wasn’t easy.
-Ford’s new engine used a flathead design where the valves were in the block rather than the cylinder head.
+It was not easy.
+Fords new engine used a flathead design where the valves were in the block rather than the cylinder head.
 This kept the production process simple and the engine compact.
-Despite some cooling issues early on, the motor delivered 65 horsepower—a big step up from the Model A’s four-cylinder.
+Despite some cooling issues early on, the motor delivered 65 horsepower big step up from the Model A’s four-cylinder.

 Criminally Cool: The Outlaw Appeal

-Of course, Ford didn’t advertise this, but the public noticed.
+Of course, Ford did not advertise this, but the public noticed.
 If the V8 was good enough for criminals to outrun the law, it was more than good enough for the average Joe looking for a little excitement in his daily drive.

 From the Flathead to Today’s Buyer